N.B.M. Ranatunga Resigns as NHDA Chairman - Sri Lanka

 His office confirmed that he has submitted his resignation letter to the relevant minister.

-With his resignation, he becomes the third person to step down from a chairman position under the current government.
+With his resignation, he became the third person to step down from a chairman position under the current government.

 Meanwhile, it was reported on January 29, 2025, that the Chairman of the Sri Lanka Transport Board (SLTB), Ramal Siriwardena, has also resigned from his position.